veertuinc/anka-docs/plugins-and-integrations/troubleshooting/jenkins/certain-templates-are-getting-priority.md

 ## Scenario

-You configured Anka Build Cloud alongside the Jenkins plugin.
+You configured Anka Build Cloud through our Jenkins plugin.
 You also have several labels setup using different templates.
 The templates are `xcode14.1`, `xcode14.2`, and `xcode14.3`.

 When you run the jobs, your capacity in the Controller is quickly used up, but for some reason the `xcode14.2` and `xcode14.3` are not scheduling as much and Nodes seem to be running only `xcode14.1` VMs.